Dear Reader – please note this show was produced in 2015 but I wanted to share it along with my other shows.

-So we’re heading to the year 2015.
+So we’re heading into a new year.
 Since I am a curious person, I was interested about the numerical meaning of the number 15 in our upcoming year.
 I had a lot of other ideas for this New Year’s show, but then I got to wondering if the number 15 had meaning from either ancient text or current number studies, and I came across a few fun facts.

 The meaning of the number 15 in the Bible (historical ancient text) pictures rest, which comes after deliverance, represented by the number fourteen.

 The 15th day of the first Hebrew month is the first day of the Feast of Unleavened Bread or Passover—a day of rest.
 The 15th day of the 7th Hebrew month begins the Feast of Tabernacles (or Sukkot), which is also a day of rest.

 From ancient text to the Study of Numbers 15 (fifteen) represents a dissolution of difficult conditions i.e. your problems will soon disappear.